 "International tourism has increased radically in Rovaniemi in the last few years, and currently, two-thirds of overnight stays come from visitors from outside Finland.
-The largest visitor markets for us are China, the UK, and France, and some surprising markets, such as Australia and the US, are also growing." - Sanna Kärkkäinen, CEO, Visit Rovaniemi

-"Aurora Estate's concept is based on high quality and personal service experience.
+The largest visitor markets for us are China, the UK, and France, and some surprising markets, such as Australia and the US, are also growing." - Sanna Kärkkäinen, CEO, Visit Rovaniemi READ MORE ABOUT BUSINESS AND INVESTMENT OPPORTUNITIES IN LAPLAND'S TOURISM INDUSTRY WWW.LAPLAND.FI/BUSINESS/TOURISM/ CURRENT TOURISM STATISTICS CAN BE FOUND IN THE RUDOLF STATISTICS SERVICE HTTPS://BIT.LY/2HRGSZQ "Aurora Estate's concept is based on high quality and personal service experience.
 There are wealthy individuals all over the world, and they want to come to Lapland to experience something unique." - Sirly Schinmann, Owner, Aurora Estate "Having already visited the project location twice, experiencing firsthand the amazing services and activities available in this region, I am very enthusiastic about investing in the Aurora Estate Inari Project." - Lloyd Amsdon, Investor, Co-Founder of Watchfinder.co.uk STEADY AND SUSTAINABLE GROWTH FROM FORESTS - LAPLAND'S BIOECONOMY AND CIRCULAR ECONOMY HAVE POTENTIAL FOREST SECTOR'S TURNOVER 1,5 BILLION €

-FOREST SECTOR'S EMPLOYMENT

-3 600 PERSONS (2016)

-The forest resources of Lapland are a significant raw material source for both traditional forestry and bioeconomy.
-The traditional forest industry is currently Lapland's second largest industry.
+FOREST SECTOR'S EMPLOYMENT 3 600 PERSONS (2016) The forest resources of Lapland are a significant raw material source for both traditional forestry and bioeconomy.
+The traditional forest industry is currently Lapland's second-largest industry.
 Significant investments are being made in bioproduct plants.
 The forest industry is currently concentrated in Sea Lapland, but there are sawmill and timber construction operators elsewhere in Lapland, as well.

-BIOREFINERIES ARE THE FUTURE OF INDUSTRY

-Current technology is transforming pulp mills into bioproduct mills that can manufacture plenty of other products besides pulp.
+BIOREFINERIES ARE THE FUTURE OF INDUSTRY Current technology is transforming pulp mills into bioproduct mills that can manufacture plenty of other products besides pulp.
 In addition to this, the mills can generate renewable energy through their processes for themselves and other operators.
 Significant investments are being planned for bioeconomy in Lapland.
-The Boreal Bioref biorefinery Kemijärvi would mean an investment of 950 million euros, while Metsä Fibre Polar King in Kemi would mean an investment of 1.5 billion euros.
+The Boreal Bioref biorefinery in Kemijärvi would mean an investment of 950 million euros, while Metsä Fibre Polar King in Kemi would mean an investment of 1.5 billion euros.
+In addition to these projects, a Kaidi biorefinery is also being planned in Kemi.
 If realized, the bioproduct plant investment will create considerable opportunities in terms of utilizing the plant's effluents.
 In fact, a significant cluster is forming around bioindustry in Lapland, which provides a wide range of subcontracting opportunities and generates new business activity.
 Major investment plans have sparked debate about the sufficiency of wood and sustainable felling volumes.

-JOIN US IN BUILDING

-A MORE SUSTAINABLE FUTURE!
+JOIN US IN BUILDING A MORE SUSTAINABLE FUTURE!

-"The effluents of the Boreal Bioref plant will include energy, sugars, ash and extractives.
+ESTIMATE OF SUSTAINABLE LEVEL FOR FELLING IN LAPLAND 7.24 MILLION CUBIC METERS (NATURAL RESOURCES INSTITUTE FINLAND) THE FOREST GROWTH EXCEEDS THE VOLUME OF FELLING AND NATURAL LOSS EU SETS NATIONAL REFERENCE LEVEL FOR THE CARBON SINK READ MORE ABOUT LAPLAND'S FOREST INDUSTRY AND BIOECONOMY OPPORTUNITIES WWW.LAPLAND.FI/BUSINESS/BIOINDUSTRY-CIRCULAR-ECONOMY/ "The effluents of the Boreal Bioref plant will include energy, sugars, ash and extractives.
 Waste heat can be utilized in other operations requiring energy at the new business area, such as plant propagation and fish farming.
 Sugars produced as effluents can be utilized in operations such as bioplastic production, while ash can be refined into soil improvement substances." - Jari Polvi, Project Manager, Municipality of Kemijärvi LAPLAND'S SUSTAINABLE MINING AND METAL INDUSTRY IS GROWING

-TURNOVER OF THE METAL REFINING INDUSTRY 4.7 BILLION
+TURNOVER OF THE METAL REFINING INDUSTRY 4,5 BILLION